The Creation Research Museum of Ontario

 Katie is sitting in a partial pothole next to the complete one.

 What is a pothole?
-A pot hole is formed quickly when turbulent water carries sand, gravel and even boulders and grinds a hole into and through rock.
+A pothole is formed quickly when turbulent water carries sand, gravel and even boulders, and grinds a hole into and through rock.
 In this case limestone.
-Because of these features and others it is now estimated that sections of the gorge took only weeks or even days to form!
+Because of these features and others, it is now estimated that sections of the gorge took only weeks or even days to form!
 To state a bad pun, the argument of slow and gradual processes in geology just doesn't hold water any more!

 Laura and I were fortunate to have Richard Fangrad from CMI (Creation Ministries International) with us on the trip.
 He did a great job at summing up the observations on the trip.

-We had our lunch back at the top only to go back down again.
+We had our lunch back at the top, only to go back down again.
 This time it was at the whirlpool's edge.
 You have to be really fit for this trip.
 Lots of fossils here for the kids to discover.

 Giving out the answers to the quiz.
 Most students got the formations in the right order!